NateTheGreat1230/SoftwareDocumentationProject/README.md

 > This merges the newest version of `main` into your local copy, preventing conflicts later.

+If changes have been made and Git enters auto-merge mode (the default behavior), make sure the commit message is correct.
+The default message, such as `Merge branch 'main' ...`, is perfectly fine.
+Press `:wq` to save and exit the editor.

 ---

 ### 5️⃣ Push Your Changes